395px

 In a hospital room

-From a strange disease
+From a strange illness

 Simon died